-The notification required under the first subparagraph of this paragraph shall include the breakdown of the number of voting rights attached to shares held according to Articles 9 and 10 and voting rights relating to financial instruments within the meaning of Article 13.
+The notification required under the first subparagraph of this paragraph shall include a breakdown of the number of voting rights attached to shares held in accordance with Articles 9 and 10 and voting rights relating to financial instruments within the meaning of Article 13.

-2. Voting rights relating to financial instruments that have already been notified according to Article 13 shall be notified again when the natural person or the legal entity has acquired the underlying shares and such acquisition results in the total number of voting rights attached to shares issued by the same issuer reaching or exceeding the thresholds of Article 9(1).'.
+2. Voting rights relating to financial instruments that have already been notified in accordance with Article 13 shall be notified again when the natural person or the legal entity has acquired the underlying shares and such acquisition results in the total number of voting rights attached to shares issued by the same issuer reaching or exceeding the thresholds laid down by Article 9(1).';

-(10) Article 16(3) is deleted.

-- (11) In Article 19(1), the second subparagraph is deleted. - (12) Article 21(4) is replaced by the following:

-'4.
-The Commission shall be empowered to adopt, by means of delegated acts in accordance with Article 27(2a), (2b) and (2c), and subject to the conditions of Articles 27a and 27b, measures to specify the following minimum standards and rules:

-- (a) minimum standards for the dissemination of regulated information, as referred to in paragraph 1; - (b) minimum standards for the central storage mechanism as referred to in paragraph 2; - (c) rules to ensure the interoperability of the information and communication technologies used by the national officially appointed mechanisms and the access to regulated information at the Union level, as referred to in paragraph 2.
+- (11) Article 16(3) is deleted; - (12) in Article 19(1), the second subparagraph is deleted; - (13) Article 21(4) is replaced by the following: - '4.
+The Commission shall be empowered to adopt, by means of delegated acts in accordance with Article 27(2a), (2b) and (2c), and subject to the conditions laid down in Articles 27a and 27b, measures to specify the following: - (a) minimum standards for the dissemination of regulated information, as referred to in paragraph 1; - (b) minimum standards for the central storage mechanisms as referred to in paragraph 2; - (c) rules to ensure the interoperability of the information and communication technologies used by the mechanisms referred to in paragraph 2 and access to regulated information at the Union level, referred to therein.

-The Commission may also specify and update a list of media for the dissemination of information to the public.'.
+The Commission may also specify and update a list of media for the dissemination of information to the public.';

-(12a) The following article is inserted:
+(14) the following article is inserted: